 The Alliance for a Green Revolution in Africa’s (AGRA) 2017 Africa Agriculture Status Report classifies smallholder farm households into five broad categories: subsistence, pre-commercial, specializing commercial, transitioning, and diversified commercial.
 These categories are defined in relation to the proportion of crop production sold, and the proportion of income from non-farm sources.
-EPAR contributed estimates of the shares of households in each category and their characteristics for this report, using data from the World Bank’s Living Standards Measurement Study – Integrated Surveys on Agriculture (LSMS-ISA) for Ethiopia and Tanzania.
+EPAR contributed estimates (excel) of the shares of households in each category and their characteristics for this report, using data from the World Bank’s Living Standards Measurement Study – Integrated Surveys on Agriculture (LSMS-ISA) for Ethiopia and Tanzania.

 In the following interactive data visualizations we explore the usefulness of the AGRA classifications for differentiating among smallholder farm households.
 We draw on LSMS-ISA data related to income, farm size, and assets of households across Ethiopia and Tanzania.
 See the tables at the bottom of this page for more information on the sample and variable definitions.